beingbrute/Lyriks_Music_Player/README.md

 Explore songs related to your selected track, creating a seamless music discovery experience.

 6. Search Functionality:
-Utilize the search navbar to find a particular song, artist, or genre, enhancing user convenience.
+You can use the search navbar to find a particular song, artist, or genre, enhancing user convenience.

 API Documentation:
 In this section, we provide comprehensive documentation for the APIs integral to our project, sourced from Postman.
 The documentation is organized into two main categories:

 1. Geolocation API
 The Geolocation API is employed to determine the location (country) of visitors to our project.
-This functionality enhances our project by tailoring experiences based on user geography.
-Detailed information on how to integrate and utilize this API can be found in the Geolocation API Documentation.
+This functionality enhances the project by tailoring experiences based on user geography.
+Detailed information on integrating and utilizing this API can be found in the Geolocation API Documentation.
 Link: https://documenter.getpostman.com/view/32374964/2sA2rFT19Q

 3. ShazamCore API